codeforcroatia/member/README.md

 ## Credits

-Credits and inspiration for this theme go to [front cover theme](https://dashingcode.github.io/front-cover/), jekyll remote theme, and being lazy to keep my web page updated with the latest standards and trends.
+Credits and inspiration for this theme go to [cover card](https://github.com/epidrome/cover-card/), [front cover theme](https://dashingcode.github.io/front-cover/), jekyll remote theme, and being lazy to keep my web page updated with the latest standards and trends.